 Topics

-2. Address format via USPS
+2. Address format for USPS

-3. Address format via non-USPS carriers
+3. Address format for non-USPS carriers

-List of U.S. Possessions, Territories, and Freely Associated States that are considered domestic
+U.S. Possessions, Territories, and Freely Associated States that are considered domestic

 From this USPS support article.